vmmc2/vmmc2/README.md

 ### About myself
 * __I have obtained my BsC Degree in Computer Engineering at Universidade Federal de Pernambuco (UFPE), located in Brazil.__
 * __Currently working as a Software Engineer at Iara Systems.__
-* __Currently looking for a MsC or PhD program specialized in Compilers and Programming Languages.__
+* __Currently a MsC student in Computer Science at Universidade Federal de Pernambuco, specializing in Compilers and Programming Languages.__
 * __My main interests in Computer Science are primarily but not restricted to:__
   * __Algorithms & Data Structures__
   * __Compilers and Programming Languages__